 - 1/2 teaspoon ground ginger

-- In a large bowl, whisk together the dry ingredients; set aside.
+- In a large bowl, whisk together the dry ingredients; and set aside.

 - Preheat oven to 375°F.

-- Bake for 9 1/2 to 10 minutes until the tops of the cookies begin to crack.
-Cool on cooling racks, or serve warm.
+- Bake each baking sheet separately for 9 1/2 minutes on the center shelf of your oven and until the tops of the cookies begin to crack.
+Cool on wire racks or serve warm.

 *I use Authentic Foods brand superfine rice flours, however, you may grind your rice flour a little bit at a time in a coffee grinder.
 This prevents some of the grittiness of rice flour, however, a superfine version will turn out the best results.
 In this recipe, with the use of sugar on the outside of the cookie, causes a grittiness of its own, therefore, any grittiness in the cookie will most likely go unnoticed, anyway.